abmerille/mc-homework/README.md

 (Or see https://docs.python.org/3/library/venv.html#how-venvs-work if not using bash/zsh terminal)

-Once activated run:
+Once activated, install the required libraries with:

 ```sh
 pip install -q --upgrade -r requirements.txt
 ```

-After running the script the virtal environment can be deactivated by typing
+After running the script or module, the virtual environment can be deactivated by typing:

 ```sh
 deactivate